Aug chords

 Comments

-If the three-string shape above is played with the base not eon the second fret it's an Aaug.
+The three-string shape above becomes Aaug if played with the base note on the second fret.

 A selection of aug chords listed with the same movable shapes written in short notation.